ninewise/dissertation/umgap/components/pept2lca.md

 This selfsame result could come from the combined `prot2tryp2lca` command, which accepts only a single sequence per FASTA header.
-This sequence in split in tryptic peptides before index lookup.
+This sequence is split in tryptic peptides before index lookup.

 ```shell
 $ cat input.fa